Jiddu Krishnamurti: Middle years - Arya Vihara and extra-marital affair

 Krishnamurti broke the hiatus from public speaking in May 1944 with a series of talks in Ojai.
-These talks, and subsequent material, were published by "Krishnamurti Writings Inc." (KWINC), the successor organisation to the "Star Publishing Trust."
+These talks, and subsequent material, were published by "Krishnamurti Writings Inc." (KWINC), the successor organisation to the "Star Publishing Trust".
 This was to be the new central Krishnamurti-related entity worldwide, whose sole purpose was the dissemination of the teaching.
+Initially, Krishnamurti (along with Rajagopal and others) was a trustee of KWINC.
+Eventually he ceased being a trustee, leaving Rajagopal as President – a turn of events that according to Lutyens, constituted "... a circumstance that was to have most unhappy consequences."
 He had remained in contact with associates from India, and in the autumn of 1947 embarked on a speaking tour there, attracting a new following of young intellectuals.
 On this trip he encountered the Mehta sisters, Pupul and Nandini, who became lifelong associates and confidants.
 The sisters also attended to Krishnamurti throughout a 1948 recurrence of the "process" in Ootacamund.
 In Poona in 1948, Krishnamurti met Iyengar, who taught him Yoga practices every morning for the next three months, then on and off for twenty years.

-When Krishnamurti was in India after World War II many prominent personalities came to meet him, including Prime Minister Jawaharlal Nehru.
-In his meetings with Nehru, Krishnamurti elaborated at length on the teachings, saying in one instance, "Understanding of the self only arises in relationship, in watching yourself in relationship to people, ideas, and things; to trees, the earth, and the world around you and within you.
-Relationship is the mirror in which the self is revealed.
-Without self-knowledge there is no basis for right thought and action."
-Nehru asked, "How does one start?" to which Krishnamurti replied, "Begin where you are.
-Read every word, every phrase, every paragraph of the mind, as it operates through thought."